Avik9/Dynamic-Memory-Allocator/README.md

 # Initialization Functions

 In the `build` directory, there is a `sfutil.o` object file.
-When linked with the program, this object file allows you to access the `sfutil` library, which contains the following functions:
+When linked with the program, this object file allows to access the `sfutil` library, which contains the following functions:

 This library contains the following functions: